 As Bishop of Kindu, he was at the forefront of peace and reconciliation work during the 1998-2003 Civil War and has set up micro-finance and HIV/Aids programmes for his diocese.

 He was consecrated as the 4th Primate and Archbishop of the Province of the Anglican Church of the Congo in 12 September 2016 and continues as Bishop of Kindu.

-The Most Rev. Greg Venables, Archbishop of Chile and Presiding Bishop of the Province of South America
+The Most Rev. Greg Venables, Bishop of the Anglican Church of South America & Bishop of Argentina

 Born in Britain, Archbishop Venables went out to Paraguay in 1978 with the South American Mission Society (SAMS), serving as headmaster of St Andrew's College, Asuncion from 1978 until 1989.
 He and his family then travelled back to England where he served as Curate in the Parish of Rainham with Wennington in the Diocese of Chelmsford.